 Pärnu in 2 Days

-Pärnu is 79 miles from the Estonian capital of Tallinn and 114 miles from the Latvian capital of Riga (all along the same road).
-There are regular buses between Tallinn Bus Station and Pärnu Coach Station.
-The journey takes under two hours and costs around €10.
-To Riga, the journey takes around 2.5 hours and costs in the region of €15.
+Pärnu is 79 miles from the Estonian capital of Tallinn and 114 miles from the Latvian capital of Riga (along the same road), so a nice easy drive.
+If you are not driving, there are regular bus services between Tallinn Bus Station and Pärnu Coach Station.
+The journey takes under two hours.
+Prices vary, but the cost of tickets is around €10.
+To travel to Riga, the journey takes around 2.5 hours and costs in the region of €15.

 Pärnu is a lovely place to take a stroll.
-Wander around the harbour, along the beaches or explore the town’s bars and restaurants.
+Wander around the harbour and along beaches or explore the city centre, checking out some of its bars and restaurants along the way.

 Often when we travel, the days are packed with sightseeing and our hotel is just somewhere to sleep.
-But in the resort town of Pärnu, the hotel is all part of the attraction.
+But in the resort of Pärnu, the hotel is all part of the experience.
 We spent our two nights in Pärnu at two different hotels.
-The Pärnu Yacht Club Guest House, is on the harbourside, ideally located for exploring the area along the river and the beaches beyond.
+The Pärnu Jahtklubi Külalistemaja (Pärnu Yacht Club Guest House), is on the harbourside, offering great views and ideally located for exploring the area along the river and the beaches beyond.
 The Hestia Hotel Strand is a spa hotel overlooking the sea.
+A lovely place to just chill.

 Day 1Drive to Pärnu